Desaware Home

 2. I'm seeing an error "The MachineLicense component must itself have a valid license to Install software when running under a debugger.
 Be sure to copy a valid .DLSC file to the same directory as the Desaware.MachineLicense.Dll.
 License error".

-This is also discussed in the licensing system readme file.
+This is also discussed in the licensing system readme file and documentation.

 3. Which web hosting services can host the licensing activation server?